inometa/HINTS_Cancer_Project/README.md

 ## Model Selection
 Once the features are decided, we construct a Random Forest model.
+While there exist tree-ensemble models such as Gradient Boosting Trees which generally excel in predictive accuracy, particularly in datasets with imbalance classes, we choose to build our pipeline around Random Forest model.
 We choose Random Forest, primarily, for its capabilities of addressing overfitting, being easy to train, and having embedded functions like importances_features.

 Then, we perform a hyperparameter tuning of the Random Forest, coupled with a cross-validation technique (K-fold), leading to construction more than 20000 trees.
 This only took 16minutes to fit all models.
 After getting the best parameters leading to the best cross-validation accuracy, we evaluate the model on the Test set:

-We obtain an accuracy of 99.46% as well as a False Negative rate of 0.6%
+We obtain an accuracy of 99.46% as well as a False Negative rate of 0.6%.

 ## Future directions